Jet fuel demand recovery faces long haul as travel stays regional

 Despite the buzz, there is a huge disparity in flight bookings as the rate of vaccine rollouts and infections vary, while countries with successful vaccine programmes are reluctant to allow unlimited travel.

-U.S. passengers booked 550,000 more flight seats last week compared to the week before, aviation data analysis firm OAG found, while India had 174,000 fewer seats and Japan was down by 121,000.
+U.S. passengers booked about 800,000 more flight seats in the week ended Monday on-week, aviation data analysis firm OAG found, while India had 275,000 fewer seats and Japan was down by about 347,000.

-China stands out as its flight capacity last week exceeded pre-pandemic levels.
-Scheduled flight capacity for the week to May 3 in China was 8.7% higher compared with the corresponding week in 2019, the OAG said.
+China stands out as its flight capacity this week exceeded pre-pandemic levels.
+Scheduled flight capacity for the week ended May 10 in China was 8.6% higher, compared with the corresponding week in 2019, the OAG said.

 ARBITRAGE

 The weak market for jet fuel consumption in the East has opened arbitrage for cargoes to the West.
-April’s total import volumes from the East of Suez to Europe were at their highest in six-months, and there were expectations that the re-opening of European markets would stimulate more imports.
+April’s total import volumes from the East of Suez to Europe were at their highest in six months, and there were expectations that the re-opening of European markets would stimulate more imports.
 U.S. jet demand is expected to average 1.3 million bpd in 2021, up from 1.09 million bpd in 2020, but down from 1.75 million bpd in 2019, Suzanne Danforth of Wood Mackenzie said.
-“The pace of vaccination has outpaced daily cases, which have plateaued in the last month or so,” Danforth said.
+“The pace of vaccination has outpaced daily cases,” Danforth said.
 “That has enabled or encouraged folks to get out and for that mobility to increase and to potentially book travel.”
-The four-week average for U.S. jet fuel demand rose to 1.29 million bpd in the week to April 16, the highest since April 2020, U.S. Energy Information Administration data showed.
+The four-week average for U.S. jet fuel demand rose to 1.29 million bpd in the week ended April 16, the highest since April 2020, U.S. Energy Information Administration data showed.
 It has since eased to 1.2 million bpd.
 Downward pressure on demand is coming from restrictions on busy international routes, especially to India, where COVID-19 cases are still surging.

-Woodmac research analyst Qiaoling Chen estimated the number of India’s domestic flights in April dropped 13% below March, adding she also expected fewer international flights given flight bans issued by some countries.

-Reporting by Koustav Samanta in Singapore, Bozorgmehr Sharafedin in London, Stephanie Kelly in New York; editing by Barbara Lewis
+Reporting by Koustav Samanta in Singapore, Bozorgmehr Sharafedin in London, Stephanie Kelly in New York; Editing by Barbara Lewis and Sherry Jacob-Phillips

 Our Standards: The Thomson Reuters Trust Principles.